Reference Check vs Background Check:Reference Check vs Background Check

 Outline the contact information you require for each reference.

-We ask our candidates to provide both an email and phone number for each reference.
-We request both because it doubles the chances of actually connecting to the references…which will benefit the candidate.
-But often the candidates refrain from providing appropriate contact information for their references.
+We ask our candidates to provide an email and a phone number for each reference.
+We request both because it doubles the chances of connecting with the references.
+And this obviously benefits the candidate.
+But often, the candidates refrain from providing appropriate contact information for their references.

 One more thing to consider.

-Create a reference template with open-ended questions that will cover both competency-based skills as well as soft skills.
-And while I realize that emailing the reference questionnaire to the references will save you time, this approach will expose you and your team to mediocre or even fraudulent responses.
+Create a reference template with open-ended questions that will cover both competency-based skills and soft skills.
+And while I realize that emailing the reference questionnaire to the references will save you time, don’t do it.
+This approach will expose you and your team to mediocre or even fraudulent responses.
 Use your reference template to guide you as you speak to each supervisor reference.
 Verify the individual’s title, the company associated with the working relationship, and the dates the reference and candidate worked together.
-You will be amazed at the insights you will gain by being thorough with your reference check.
+You will be amazed at the insights you will gain by being thorough with your reference checks.

 Background Checks

-Background checks will gather completely different data.
+Background checks focus on objective data.
 When considering the ‘reference check vs background check’ question, understand that while references are more related to a candidate’s past job performance, background checks look up a person’s actual records.

-The most commonly checked areas are related to criminal history, employment verification, confirmation of stated education, and credit history.
+The most commonly checked areas are criminal history, employment verification, confirmation of stated education, and credit history.
 However, some companies may also conduct drug testing, pull the candidate’s driving record, confirm professional licenses, and even scrape the candidate’s social media profiles.
-And in our industry, we run a Healthcare Sanction check to make sure there have been no industry-based regulatory violations as well as related civil or criminal offenses.
+And in our industry, we run a Healthcare Sanction check to ensure there have been no industry-based regulatory violations or related civil or criminal offenses.

 A couple of things that we recommend when ordering a background check: